OURadar/RadarHub/README.md

 WantedBy=multi-user.target
 ```

-# Concept of Operations
+# (Evolving) Concept of Operations

 Currently, the RadarHub is almost like chat program.
-Each radar is considered a group (chat room), named after tha radar name.
-There is a special group named 'backhaul', which all radar commands will be routed to.
-The backhaul then routes the command to the designated radar, only if the radar has succesfully connected to the RadarHub.
+The main exception is that the chat messages do not get echoed back because radars should not recieve what it sends home and the users do not need to see the exact command they issued.
+Everyone connects through the frontend websocket, either join as a radar or join as a user.
+When a radar joins, it simply gets a welcome message from the hub.
+When a user joins, it is assigned to a group, named after the radar name.

+When a user issues a request, it is first received by the frontend, which checks if the request contains the required fields.
+If it doesn't, nothing happens.
+Otherwise, it is routed to the backhaul asynchronously.
+Frontend immediately regain control, GUI is responsive.
+After the request is processed, backhaul sends the response to the user.

 The backhaul sends whatever data stream available from each radar to the radar group so that all users in that group receive the same data stream.
-All users receive all data stream even it is not requested.
-This may change in the future but for simplicity to move towards subsequent milestones.
+This will change in the future but kept simple for moving towards the subsequent milestones.

+When a radar joins the RadarHub, it reports its name.
+Backhaul launches a runloop to broadcast data streams from the radar to all users that joined the group.

 # Pending Decisions